 Nathaniel Garcia was born in Pasadena, California in 1980.
-He grew up in the San Fernando Valley where he went to a private Catholic high school.
+He spent his childhood in and around the San Fernando Valley.
+He was a middling student and graduated from a Catholic High school in 1998.

-After working a string of odd jobs including as a maintenance person for a trade college, Garcia graduated from Loyola Marymount University in 2005 with a Bachelor's in Studio Art.
+After working a string of odd jobs including as a maintenance person at a for-profit art college, Garcia graduated from Loyola Marymount University in 2005 with a Bachelor's in Studio Art.

 In 2006, Garcia was accepted into Cal Arts' MFA program where he focused on painting and video.

-In 2010, Garcia grew weary of Los Angeles and, newly married, moved to New Mexico to focus on art and writing.
-A year later, he ran out of money and moved to Las Vegas, Nevada where he waited tables, worked as a substitute teacher, divorced, and taught digital art at a K-8 charter school.
+In 2010, newly married, Garcia moved to New Mexico to paint and write.
+A year later, he moved to Las Vegas, Nevada where he waited tables, worked as a substitute teacher, divorced, and taught digital art at a K-8 charter school.
 He wrote and directed many original videos and exhibited his paintings frequently.

 In 2016, Nathaniel moved again to the San Francisco Bay Area where he taught motion graphics and video production at an East Bay digital art college.
-He produced videos with larger budgets, experimental and narrative, and formed a production company called Spantzo Media Productions.
+He produced videos with larger budgets, experimental and narrative, and formed a production company called Spantzo.
 He remarried on the Ides of March, 2018.

-Nathaniel Garcia continues to produce short videos, paint, write, and teach.
-He exhibits his paintings and frequents film festivals around the world.
+Nathaniel Garcia continues to paint, produce short videos, write, and teach.
+He exhibits his paintings widely and frequents film festivals around the world.

 If you're interested in chatting, DM Nate on Instagram.